 - Help assess managerial accountability and gauge the overall efficiency of the management’s administration

-Accounting standards can be divided based on their subject matter.
+You can divide accounting standards based on their subject matter.
 Here are the main types of accounting standards.

 1. Disclosure Standards